axelk2014/axelk2014.github.io/_posts/2017-12-27-The-Force-effect.md

 - the biggest selling game of all  is Tetris, followed by Minecraft (insert some comment here about the popularity of blocks)
 - EA has a number of titles in the list but not near the top 5

-## Electronic Arts share performance with major game release dates
+## EA Games share performance with major game release dates

 Disclosure: I am not a financial analyst or anything even close to it, so keep that in mind when reviewing the following analysis.